 Tie

-The dual-sided versions of all four power meters contain a power sensor in both the left and right pedal and can therefore measure independent left/right power.
+The dual-sided versions from all power meter manufacturers contain a power sensor in both the left and right pedal and can therefore measure independent left/right power.
 As previously stated, the ability to measure left/right power is a major draw to using a pedal-based power meter.

 Battery Type